Social Media Content Policy

 The City of Madison uses social media to communicate and engage with social media users.
 The City recognizes the rights, benefits and responsibilities of using social media.
 We encourage you to consider how your comments and actions on our sites may impact others as you interact with the City and other people using these platforms.

-The City cannot prevent, and is not responsible for, comments that may be offensive, hurtful, in poor taste or disagreeable.
-This means the City cannot moderate comments on its social media for vulgarity, profanity or even hate speech.
+The City cannot prevent, and is not responsible for, content placed by others that may be offensive, hurtful, in poor taste or disagreeable.
+This means the City cannot moderate content on its social media for vulgarity, profanity or even hate speech.
 However, there are some things that are not considered “free speech” under the U.S. and Wisconsin Constitutions, listed below.

-The City reserves the right to delete or hide comments that include any of the following:
+The City reserves the right to delete or hide content placed by others on our social media, such as comments, replies, posts, reviews, photos, links, or other content that include any of the following:

 - Spam, advertising or links that promote a business, service or product